 Get involved with the Budget

-The budget begins with the Strategic Planning Process, which determines the City’s mission, strategic priorities, and Key Intended Outcomes.
+The budget begins with the Strategic Planning Process, which determines the City’s mission, strategic goals, and key performance indicators.
 The Strategic Plan creates a shared vision for the future of the community.

-The City Commission has identified five priorities that they believe reflect the key issues in the community.
-These priorities are intended to provide strategic direction for City staff.
-The priorities and their mission statements:
+The City Commission has identified five goals that they believe should be areas of focus for the community.
+These goals are intended to provide strategic direction for City staff.
+The goals and their mission statements are:

-For each priority, an action plan is developed for implementing policy and operating measures.
+For each strategic goal, an action plan is developed for implementing policy, department operations, and key performance indicators.
 Through this process, the Business Plan is developed:

-- Initiatives: Allocate activities, resources, personnel, investment and time planned for the year to achieve each KIO;
+- Initiatives: Allocate activities, resources, personnel, investment and time planned for the year to achieve each key performance indicator.

 In an effort to closely align the City’s scarce resources with the needs and desires of our residents, we use a number of “listening devices” to gather credible and useful data.
 This customer input is a critical piece of the Strategic Planning process.
 Our business model demands that we know our customers’ needs and desires.
-Through citizen and business surveys, SWOT analyses, Slice of the Springs meetings and good, old-fashioned customer contact, we know what our customers think of us and what they expect of us.
+Through citizen and business surveys, SWOT analyses, Virtual Slice of the Springs and community meetings and good old-fashioned customer contact, we know what our customers expect.

 Just as in previous years, once the priorities and indicators are established, the operations of the City are reviewed and resources redirected to bring the strategic vision to life.
 Specific actions, programs, capital purchases, staffing requirements and funding levels are developed in response to the needs identified in the strategic plan.
 The Business Plan is an outgrowth of the strategic priorities, capturing the City’s vision in a quantifiable form, improving decision making, and resource allocation.
 Despite the reduction in revenue due to property tax reform and the economic recession, initiatives in this year’s Business Plan focus on environmental sustainability and focus on assisting our businesses as well as our residents weather the difficult economic times that lay ahead.